GSEHD Dissertation Defense Information

 - Submit an online Application for Graduation for the appropriate semester.
 All graduation application deadlines are listed on the Office of the Registrar’s website.

-- For students following timelines 2 or 3, submit a Continuous Enrollment Form for the summer 2023 semester, filled out and submitted via email to docgsehd@gwu.edu.
+- For students following timelines 2 or 3, submit a Continuous Enrollment Form for the spring 2024 semester, filled out and submitted via email to docgsehd@gwu.edu.

 Please note, these materials must be submitted in full at least 30 days before your dissertation defense.
 Partial submissions cannot be accepted.

-Full Information: Spring 2023 Due Dates and Timelines
+Full Information: Fall 2023 Due Dates and Timelines

-During the spring 2023 semester, students can choose between two formats to defend their dissertation:
+During the fall 2023 semester, students can choose between two formats to defend their dissertation:

 - A virtual defense, which will be conducted via a scheduled WebEx meeting.